zeligism/vi-robust-agg/README.md

 ## Acknowledgement
-The backbone code was taken from [this repo](https://github.com/epfml/byzantine-robust-noniid-optimizer).
+The backbone code (the implementation of the robust aggregators in particular) was taken from [this repo](https://github.com/epfml/byzantine-robust-noniid-optimizer).
 The main script is called `utils.py`, which has been heavily changed from the original.
 The experiments can be run by calling the `main` function from this file, as can be seen from the `run_*.py` scripts.